 - achievements and growth in knowledge and skills can be celebrated and acknowledged;

 - accurate and timely information is gathered about the performance of individual, group and cohort progress is tracked effectively and trends analysed to inform target setting, monitor progress and lead to school improvement;

 - it informs about the school’s standards and achievement;

-- individual pupil progress can be recorded systematically; and
+- individual pupil progress can be recorded systematically, supporting pupils’ transition between year groups, key stages and schools; and

 - the school meets relevant legal requirements for record keeping, assessing and reporting.

 There are statutory assessments that all schools across the country take part in during the primary years.
 These are:

 - Year 1 Phonics assessment in June—1:1 short session with the class teacher.